pranayshyamkuwar/udacity_project/README.md

   counts of each gender (only available for NYC and Chicago)

  ### Files used
-    bikeshare.py code for all the above findings
+    bikeshare.py code for all the above findings which can help in inproving the business